 My grandpa was genuinely the nicest man you could meet.
 I never knew him as a drunken man because by the time I was born, he was a laid-back and sweet man, well-loved by everyone.

-My dad’s hyperawareness became a part of my personality for a decade, and I didn’t realize how much this affected me until much older.
-I stayed inside and I always expected the worst from people, and the people I was raised around generally confirmed my generalized fears.
-Lines between me and my childhood blurred together.
-No one spent more time with their children more than my dad.
-That was a mistake he would never make.
+My dad’s hyperawareness became a part of my personality, and I didn’t realize how much this affected me until much older.
+I stayed inside and I expected the worst from people.
+Lines between what my parents valued and what I valued blurred together.
+No one spent more time with their children than my dad.
+Not putting in quality time was a mistake he would never make.

 If I thought my dad didn’t try to do what was right for me, I could still love him.
 But that is for each individual to decide, what they can forgive.